Legal

 (i) appropriate technical and organisational protection measures have been implemented, and those measures were applied to the personal data affected by the personal data breach, or

-(ii) the subsequent measures which ensure that the high risk to the rights and freedoms of data subjects is no longer likely to materialize, have been implemented, or
+(ii) the subsequent measures which ensure that the high risk to the rights and freedoms of data subjects is no longer likely to materialise, have been implemented, or

 (iii) it would involve disproportionate effort.
 In such a case, we will make a public communication or similar measure whereby the data subjects are informed in an equally effective manner.